vladi-rh/rhoai-genaiops-lab-instructions/docs/8-agents/2-agentic-workflows.md

 - **Reflection**: Agent critiques its own work and improves
 - **Multi-Agent Systems**: Multiple specialized agents collaborate

-These patterns are covered in the lecture slides, but the core principles remain the same: give LLMs tools, autonomy, and a reasoning framework.
+These patterns are covered in the lecture slides, but the core principles remain the same: give LLMs tools, autonomy, and a reasoning framework. -->

-## Why this matters for production

-Agentic workflows unlock powerful capabilities, but they come with challenges:

-- **Cost**: Each reasoning step is an LLM call
-- **Latency**: More steps = slower responses
-- **Reliability**: Agents can get stuck in loops or make wrong decisions
-- **Observability**: Debugging multi-step agent behavior is hard

-In the next section, we'll explore how to take these concepts to production with proper observability, error handling, and optimization. -->